 If Arnold’s words are the voice of one crying in the wilderness, Yeats’s are the air raid sirens.
 The Irish poet issued his own prediction, not of private despair but of public collapse.
 Could anything have happened during the Victorian era not only to validate Arnold’s fears but to magnify them into that rough beast of cataclysm Yeats saw on the near horizon?

 I wish to answer the nut of that question in this analysis.
 My effort necessarily must be limited by two considerations.
 First, a multiplicity of deep responses is already available in the usual categories: political, economic, sociological, military, and intellectual.
 Academic incentives being what they are, these broad divisions have been subdivided into their constituents down to the hair’s breadth and tilted to satisfy the current investigative climate.
+That means a pseudo-scientific view of deterministic forces in line with thinking history to be a social science whose explanatory axioms require that its actors be molded by events rather than direct them; alternatively, it engages in an analysis less postmodern and more sympathetic to the psycho-social motivations of the era’s prime movers, which narrows the scope of influence without lessening its determinative power.
+These efforts are necessarily reductionist, either in scope or theory, for every person’s story flows from many headwaters and the birth of every social change has a thousand fathers.
 My interest here as everywhere is to assume my reader can find more than enough information on the trees, branches, and leaves but is nevertheless lacking the one essential map to the entire forest.
 The key to a deeper understanding lies in the warrants the actors in the drama brought to the stage.
 These involve the preferences that moved the intentionality of the persons who molded and responded to the events of the age.
 Its presumption of moral agency runs counter to the fuzzy determinism of contemporary historians that seeks to find the pressure points on intention, to reduce it to motivations beyond the control of the individuals who made the history.
 Some truth attaches to that methodology, of course.
 We are all moved by forces beyond our control, but our own experience informs us of how we respond to them with conscious purpose, moved by axioms of commitment and justifications that warrant our preferences to ourselves and, in the case of historical figures, to posterity (see “What Counts as Justification?“).
 And though any historical era may with profit be examined by these means, the Victorian era, particularly the last half of the nineteenth century, is unique in the employment of its warrants for moral preference (see “What Do We Mean by ‘Morality’?”).
 It faced a clash of positions it could neither reconcile nor ignore, though its opinion makers tried to do both.
 Worse, it is doubtful they fully appreciated this discord, living as they did in the eye of the hurricane whose intensity they had not predicted and whose future path they could not know.
 They responded intentionally but without real consistency.
 My second consideration is that this clash, poorly examined in itself, has profoundly influenced our own age when “ignorant armies clash by night.”
 In truth, the situation has worsened because the Victorian Age has been mistaken by its postmodernist critics as a general epistemological crisis when it was in truth a moral one (see “Modernism and Its Discontents”).
 Their critique has removed from consideration the very tools necessary to repair the breach (see “Postmodernism’s Unsettling Disagreements”).
 It is not that that “the centre cannot hold.”
 There is no center, at least in the sense the Victorians thought of it: as a unifying moral imperative appealing to trust or conscious sanction.
 We read in the despair of Arnold and Yeats a message in a bottle floating up from the distant past to our own stormy present.
 The challenge is to seek the source of their despair and, having traced its effect on their world, examine its dangers to ours.